zhangyuesai/elliptic-curve/README.md

 GitHub page: <https://github.com/zhangyuesai/elliptic-curve>

-This project implements basic functionality of elliptic curve cryptography, and apply Pollard’s rho algorithm to compute discrete logarithms on small elliptic curves.
+This project implements basic functionality of elliptic curve cryptography, and applies Pollard’s rho algorithm to compute discrete logarithms on small elliptic curves.

 This project is an assignment for TCSS 543 Advanced Algorithm Autumn 2019.